Pandemic Best Practices For Transit

 🏗 Accelerate capital projects.

 This helps advance projects that would already require planned service suspension.
 BART reassigned operating staff to capital projects to reduce strain on its operating budget and accelerate system reinvestment work.
 LA Metro is sharing progress updates on projects like the Regional Connector and Purple Line Extension, and published a playlist of videos to give people a virtual tour of construction sites.
-The Northern New England Passenger Rail Authority expedited maintenance work on tracks used by the Amtrak Downeaster between Brunswick, ME and Boston, MA “to avoid construction-related service interruptions later in the year.”
+The Northern New England Passenger Rail Authority expedited maintenance work on tracks used by the Amtrak Downeaster between Brunswick, ME and Boston, MA “to avoid construction-related service interruptions later.”

 👩🏻💻 Move meetings online.

 Tools like BlueJeans, GoToWebinar, or Zoom can enable you to continue to hold meetings that meet statutory requirements, advance projects that require public input and board approval, and maintain customer and employee loyalty.
 Washington Metro is holding frequent online forums in which key staff provide updates and respond to questions.
 Embracing public outreach via digital platforms and social media, because going beyond the traditional meeting can give you new insight from a more fully representative population of customers.
+Arizona DOT worked with local radio stations to broadcast public meetings, in addition to streaming them online.
+The radio broadcasts, along with a call-in number to record public comments, enable people to participate without requiring an internet connection.

 🎛 Test new technology.